Washington Adventist University logo

 1904

-Established as Washington Training College by the Seventh-day Adventist Church
+Established as Washington Training College.

 1907

-Renamed Washington Foreign Mission Seminary
+Renamed Washington Foreign Mission Seminary.

 1914

-Renamed Washington Missionary College
+Renamed Washington Missionary College.

 1961

-Renamed Columbia Union College
+Renamed Columbia Union College.

 2007